oracle/docker-images/OracleEssbase/README.md

 Extract the downloaded zip files and copy the `essbase_211_installer/essbase-21.1.0.0.0-171-linux64.jar` file to `dockerfiles/21.1.0` for building Oracle Essbase 21.1.0 image.

 >IMPORTANT: To build the Essbase image with patches, you need to download and drop the patch zip files (for e.g. `p29928100_122134_Generic.zip`) into the `patches/` folder under the version which is required, for e.g. for `21.1.0.0.0` the folder is `21.1.0/patches`.
-Then run the `buildDockerImage.sh` script as mentioned below:
+Then run the `buildContainerImage.sh` script as mentioned below:

 If a proxy is needed for the host to access yum.oracle.com during build, then first set up the appropriate environment, e.g.: